Megha849/HygieiaDocs/pages/hygieia/API/api.md

 		auth.adDomain=[company.com]
 		# This will be your root dn
 		auth.adRootDn=[dc=your,dc=company,dc=com]
-		# This will be your active directory url (required for AD)
+		# This will be your active directory URL (required for AD)
 		auth.adUrl=[Need an example]

 		monitor.proxy.host=[hostname of proxy server]